1759 - Reich and Austrian invasion of Saxony

 - Finck’s Corps set off from Hoyerswerda and marched in the direction of Torgau by way of Ortrand and Kröbeln.

 In the following days, the Reichsarmee also made itself master of Zeitz and Halle.
 General Vécsey occupied Halle.
+Austrian light troops attached to the Reichsarmee moved towards Dresden on both banks of the Elbe.

 On August 3